bmraubo/8l_gbooks_search/README.md

 The function takes the books chosen in chooseBook(), coverts it to a JSON sting, and saves it locally to readinglist.json.

-Problems emerge with reading when the app is used more than once.
-Essentially two lists are created and the JSON parser in viewlist.parseFile() struggles.
-Instinctively, a way to deal with this would be check whether a JSON already exists, and if so, extract the data, add new books, then stringify again.
-Googling for a better way.
+Problems emerged with the Reading List when the app was used more than once.
+Essentially two lists are created and the JSON parser in parseFile() struggles.
+Instinctively, I thought to deal with this would be check whether a JSON already exists, and if so, extract the data, add new books, then stringify again.
+I googled for a more efficient way, however this seemed to be the common practice.

-This is harder to resolve than expected.
-The parsedData is an object... but in square brackets. typeof confirms object.
-Cannot push() because object.
-Merging is problematic, because data is replaced.
-Surely it is a list of objects?
+However, this was harder to resolve than expected.
+The extracted parsedData would not accept push() - Typeof testing showed it was an object - despite being in square brackets.

-So apparently, typeof returns object for array... this is odd, but StackOverflow says this is a quirk of JavaScript.
-But this should affect my ability to push data.

-Concat.
-The answer is concat - parsedData = parsedData.concat(chosenBooks)
+I tried merge(), however that replaced the values apready present.

+There was an old StackOverflow post which stated that a quirk of JavaScrpt was that Typeof returned Arrays as Objects.
+However this would not explain why the push() function would not work.

+I never actually resolved why my approach was wrong here.
+Eventually, searching StackOverflow led to to contact:

+`parsedData = parsedData.concat(chosenBooks)`

+This achieved the desired outcome.

 **chooseBook()**